-- Additional living expenses coverage pays for you and other members of your household to stay in a hotel or make alternative living arrangements if your home should become uninhabitable.
+- Additional living expenses coverage pays for you and other household members to stay in a hotel or make alternative living arrangements if your home becomes uninhabitable.

 Adding up these numbers, you can see that you will need about twice the replacement value of your home as a total coverage limit, which does not include the limits for personal liability and guest medical coverage.

 Please note that these figures do not include coverage for endorsements and riders, such as scheduled high-value items or add-on coverage.

 What’s Covered by Homeowners Insurance (and What Isn’t)

 While your homeowners insurance policy protects you against many of the risks associated with owning a home, it doesn’t cover everything.

 These are the things you should expect to be covered by a standard homeowners policy.